Repeating the Past with Genius: Understanding the role played by Americanism & the Catholic Church in the creation of The Great Gatsby

 The Great Gatbsy

 With the possible exception of Benita A. Moore, Joan M. Allen, Tracy Fessenden and Thomas J. Ferraro, Scott’s biographers and critics have paid little attention to an examination of the author’s Catholic roots, and when they have they have, they have tended to look at how his novels and short-stories have repudiated those roots in some way.
 What I would like to do here is reassess that assumption.
 When F. Scott Fitzgerald announced that his third novel, The Great Gatsby, would have a “Catholic element”, many assumed it to have been lost when the writer discarded the novel’s prologue and published it separately as Absolution in June 1924.
 Scott’s biographer, Matthew J. Bruccoli, regarded by many as the ‘dean of Fitzgerald Studies’, believed it to be “entirely absent” in the novel.
-And those who persevered with the idea continue to look for evidence in the finished novel for overtly Catholic symbolism, glib, parodic reprovals of his faith or perceive it as “secularization” of those beliefs or even as evidence of the author’s Jansenism, as Thomas J. Ferraro suggests.
+And those who persevered with the idea continue to look for evidence in the finished novel for overtly Catholic symbolism, glib, parodic reprovals of his faith or perceive it as “secularization” of those beliefs or, as Thomas J. Ferraro suggests, as evidence of the author’s Jansenism.
 [1] In taking a closer look at the depth and character of his Catholic upbringing, and the influence of ‘Americanist’ priest, Isaac T. Hecker on the founding of Fitzgerald’s Catholic prep-school, the Newman School for Boys, I hope to show how the author’s work was less a repudiation of his Catholic faith and more of an attempt to extend, and perhaps update, the Modernist principles that Isaac T. Hecker and the Americanist movement had used to ‘humanize’ the Catholic faith in North America and build on its notions of liberty and human ingenuity (‘genius’) that the group believed was vital to their dreams of ‘perfecting’ the world.
 Although it’s true that Fitzgerald was no longer a practising Catholic, it is my belief that far from being a rejection of his faith, The Great Gatsby marks an eleventh hour attempt by the author to reconcile the firm beliefs of youth with his more Modernist, post-Nietzschean energies and his admiration for Shelley and Keats to create a lasting American sacrament.

 Fitzgerald’s famous novel, which focuses as much on the continuities as on the discontinuities of post-war culture, functions not as secular reading of Catholic ideology but as a more adaptive and effective carrier of what many Christians regarded as the church’s fundamental values — freedom, equality, tolerance and sacrifice.
 In an article written by Fitzgerald as he was deep into work on Gatsby, the author describes how “truth” itself was constantly changing.
 The ideals and conventions that made up of the “milk” of one generation were very often the “poison” of the next.
 We weren’t just handing down “discoveries” to our children, we were also passing on “delusions”.
 The world that Scott had grown up in was in a terrible state of decay: “We have seen the war and its attendant ferocity, the hysteria both of the communists, and, over here, of the 100% Americans, the cheating of the wounded veterans, the administration corruption, the prohibition scandal”.
 Scott was now of the opinion that “the destiny of man” had reached its peak in the last decade of the 19th century when it had been “ideals” and “wisdom” that had occupied man’s minds, not the large quantities of “dust and rubbish” that amassed within them now.
 Young Americans were on an ebbing tide.
 “It will be a strong heart that can fight its way upstream in these troubled waters”, he writes.
 [2]